LawrenceEzealor/Metacrafta-Task1/README.md

 # Lend Contract

-This Solidity smart contract enables lending and repayment functionalities between a lender and borrowers on the Ethereum blockchain.
-A lending contract is a type of smart contract that allows two parties to make an agreement for the exchange of assets. in THis COntract We Have The Lender and the Borrower
+This Solidity smart contract facilitates lending and repayment interactions between a lender and borrowers on the Ethereum blockchain.
+Essentially, it's a smart contract that enables two parties to establish an agreement for asset exchange.
+In this contract, we have distinct roles: the Lender and the Borrower

 ## Installation